When deciding where to stay in Cinque Terre it is important to understand that each village has its own beauty and character.

 You are treated to a clear view to Corniglia on the way, and when you reach the top there is a flat path that follows the mountain back to the center of Manarola where you will get the best view in Cinque Terre in our opinion.

 The climb is manageable with moderate fitness, and we would encourage everyone to give it a go.

-- Best Village for Mediteranean Views
+Best Village for Mediterranean Views.

 Out of the five villages, this one ranked dead last for me.
-The main reason being the long and steep staircase that will greet you when you step off the train to reach the village.
+The main reason is the long and steep staircase that will greet you when you step off the train to reach the village.

 It is just impractical for most when carrying luggage around.